 The mission of Concordia's BSN program is to develop each nursing students ability to serve as a Christian leader in professional or advanced nursing practice, promoting high-quality, safe patient/client care within diverse health care settings.

-- Provide a strong knowledge, skill, and attitude foundation for competent, evidence-based professional practice in providing and coordination care of patients/clients, families, groups, communities, and populations.
+- Provide a strong knowledge, skill and attitude foundation for competent, evidence-based professional practice in providing and coordinating care of patients/clients, families, groups, communities and populations,

-- Develop students abilities to serve as Christian leaders in professional nursing roles and to be contributing members of the profession of nursing.
+- Develop students' abilities to serve as Christian leaders in professional nursing roles and to be contributing members of the profession of nursing, and

 - Prepare students to function as change agents to improve the quality and safety of healthcare within dynamic, complex healthcare systems.

 Concordia's Nursing program outcomes are grouped according to the four professional nursing roles developed by the Texas Board of Nursing (2010).

 As a member of the nursing profession, the BSN graduate will:

 - Function within the nurse's legal scope of practice and in accordance with the policies and procedures of the healthcare institution or practice setting,